949f45ac/xmrig-HIP/README.md

 ```

 ### How do I choose threads and blocks?
-Miner has autoconfig to do this for you, but here’s some info still:
+Miner has autoconfig to do this for you, but here’s how to reach even higher hashrate:

 Find card numbers (to specify as `"index": ` in the json) by running `/opt/rocm/bin/rocm-smi`

 Use the following threads/blocks depending on card.

-- Vega 56: Threads = 32, Blocks = 112
+- Vega 56: Two threads, each with: Threads = 32, Blocks = 56
-- Vega 64: T=32 B=124.
-If you want maximal hashrate: T=16, B=248
+- Vega 64: Two threads, each with Threads = 32, First Blocks = 64, Second Blocks = 60
-- Vega FE: T=32 B=128, or even more blocks.
+- Vega FE: Similar to Vega 64, but use 64+64 as blocks.
-- Polaris _70 or _80: Threads = 8, Blocks: Try 248, 252 for 4 GB, double that for 8 GB.
+- Polaris _70 or _80: Two threads, each with Threads = 8, Blocks: Try 124, 126 for 4 GB, double that for 8 GB.
 - Polaris _50 or _60: Threads = 64, Blocks: Number of Compute Units.